holoviz/panel/doc/tutorials/basic/index.md

 :link: build_todo
 :link-type: doc

-Enable your wind turbine technitions to keep track of their tasks.
+Enable your wind turbine technicians to keep track of their tasks.
 :::

 ::::